Fonta1n3/FullyNoded/Docs/Authentication.md

 ###### On your device running node
 - Your node is running either mainnet, testnet or regtest
 - Your node is **on**, it's really running (check that it's running)
-- You've made the appropriate HiddenService -Dir, -Version and -Port declaration in your `torrc` file for at least the matching port (respectively 8332, 18332 and/or 18443).
+- You've made the appropriate HiddenService -Dir, -Version and -Port declaration in your `torrc` file for at least the matching port (respectively 8332, 18332, 18443 and /or 1312).
 - You've started Tor for the changes to take effect
 - You've looked up the hostname files